 The French: Second Language ATAR course can connect to the world of work, further study and travel.
-It also offers opportunities for students to participate in student exchange programs between Western Australia and France.
 The French: Second Language ATAR course is designed to equip students with the skills needed to function in an increasingly globalised society, a culturally and linguistically diverse local community, and to provide the foundation for life-long language learning.